wilgaboury/super-speedy-dial/help.md

 The tile grid has a number of features that may not be immediatley aparaent.

-- Drag and Drop: Users can press + hold + drap to quickly reorder bookmarks.
+- Drag and Drop: Users can press, hold on a bookmark tile then move the mouse to quickly reorder items.
 - Context Menu: Right clicking on a tile will give you a context menu with a specialized list of actions, such as editing, deleting, or opening the bookmark.
 - Opening Shortcuts: Bookmark tiles are much like links, they can be opened quickly in a number of ways using keyboard modifiers.